"To The Men in White: Another viewpoint"

 of you giving out inconsequential hongbaos before elections only to

+increase your own salaries by millions after.
 I have dealt with these earlier, and so I shall not delve.

 You keep encouraging us to think out-of-the-box, yet you're perpetually